Twenty pounds (British coin)

-The British twenty pound (£20) coin is a commemorative denomination of sterling coinage, first issued by the Royal Mint in 2013.
-It is minted in .999 fine silver.
-Twenty pound coins are legal tender but are intended as souvenirs and are almost never seen in general circulation.
+The British twenty pound piece (£20) is a commemorative denomination of sterling coinage, first issued by the Royal Mint in 2013.
+It has a nominal value of twenty pounds.
+It is minted with over 99% silver.
+Twenty pound coins are legal tender in unlimited amounts, but are intended as souvenirs and are almost never seen in general circulation.

 Design

-The designs which have appeared on the twenty pound coin's reverse are summarised in the table below.
+The designs that have appeared on the twenty pound coin's reverse are summarised in the table below.

 Welsh Dragon £20

-From 2016 to 2020 the Royal Mint produced a Welsh Dragon £20 on a backdrop of the visitor centre at the Royal Mint Experience.
+From 2016 to 2020, the Royal Mint produced a Welsh Dragon £20 coin against a backdrop of the visitor centre at the Royal Mint Experience.
 Some of these years have been accompanied by the same coin on a backdrop of the Welsh flag.
 The visitor centre coin could only be purchased at the shop.